 Another excellent post idea for your small business is to post questions about whatever relevant topic you come up with and either get the opinion of your followers or open up the dialogue and have an idea exchange that will strengthen your relationship with them.

 Bite-size content is perfect to maintain an active presence on Facebook, you may create posts that contain tips, tricks, ideas, advice, or any other kind of valuable information for your customers.
 This type of content tends to be quicker to create and will allow you to keep up the interest in your business’s Facebook page.

 Blog posts are hard work and if you’re already using resources to have one then put those blog posts to good work by creating Facebook posts with them, this way you form a loop of information and make the best out of what you have.

 We always share our blog posts with our followers so they may get the information we work on and follow everything we make.

 Make sure you try all the Facebook post ideas for real estate agents on your Facebook page and document your results.
-Want to share more Facebook post ideas for real estate agents working for you?
-Share with us in the comment section below.

 If you are looking to set up successfully your first Facebook Lead Ads campaign I suggest you this free guide, that will help you to accomplish this goal.
 If you’re ready to take the plunge and automate your lead generation process, we’re here to help!
 We offer loads of integration solutions for real estate agents and agencies alike, all available at the click of a button.